 The Recreational Trails Program allows for up to 5% of apportioned Recreational Trails Funds to be set aside for trail-related safety and environmental education.
-Each year, Arizona State Parks and Trails solicits projects for this program with up to \$10,000 in available funding per project.
-These projects could include trail safety education programs, production of trail-related educational materials, interpretive panels, education and environmental materials, interactive displays, and updated information on accessibility of trails and trailhead facilities.
+Each year, Arizona State Parks and Trails solicits projects for this program and the amounts awarded are primarily based on demand and available funds.
+These projects could include trail safety education programs, production of trail-related educational materials, interpretive panels, education and environmental materials, interactive displays, and updated information on access and accessibility of trails and trailhead facilities.
 Thirty-one grant safety and education projects were awarded from 2020 to 2024, totaling \$307,897.

-Arizona State Parks and Trails

-Recreational Trails Program Safety and Education Grant Funding 2020-2023
+Arizona State Parks and Trails Recreational Trails Program Safety and Education Grant Funding 2020-2023